Hydrodynamic limit for a boundary driven super-diffusive symmetric exclusion

-In both models, when the reservoirs are strong, (the rate of entering and exiting the system is high) the hydrodynamic equation is simply a reaction equation where the diffusive operator is not present since the dynamics caused by the reservoirs are influencing the system much more than the interactions between particles inside $\Lambda_N$.
+In {\cite{BGJO, BJGO2} } when the reservoirs are strong enough ($\theta < 0$ in \cite{BGJO} and $\theta < 2 - \gamma$ in \cite{BJGO2}), the hydrodynamic equation is simply a reaction equation where the diffusive operator is not present since the dynamics caused by the reservoirs are influencing the system much more than the interactions between particles inside $\Lambda_N$.

 In \cite{BJGO2} the authors treat the case when $p$ has infinite variance and {{$m$ is finite}} ($1<\gamma<2$) and the reservoirs are quite strong, i.e. $\theta\leq 0$.
 As in the equilibrium setting of \cite{MJ}, in this regime, the standard Laplacian operator is replaced by the fractional Laplacian, but since in \cite{BJGO2} the process evolves in a macroscopic finite domain, the fractional operator on $\mathbb R$ is replaced by the \textit{regional fractional Laplacian}, which is defined in Subsection \ref{sec:notation}, with some specific boundary conditions.
 Also there, it is possible to see that when the reservoirs are very strong ($\theta<0$) the fractional operator disappears and the PDE involved is a simple reaction equation.
 All these results are reviewed in the lecture notes \cite{patricianote}.
 Partial results in the case of {\textit{asymmetric}} heavy tailed $p$ with infinite mean and without boundary conditions have been obtained in \cite{Seth1} (see also \cite{BGS16}). \\